MGYamada/MGYamada.github.io/menu4.md

 ## How to use

-Onle few implementations of MPI support CUDA-aware MPI.
+Only few implementations of MPI support CUDA-aware MPI.
 I recommend to use the latest version (> 4.0) of [CUDA-aware Open MPI](https://www.open-mpi.org/faq/?category=buildcuda).

 ## Example